sc00bid00/pipex/README.md

 Discover in detail a UNIX mechanism that we already know by using it in our program.

 ## Problems you will solve with pipex
-Executing C programs "on steroids" leveraging the full reach of the existing system commands.
+Executing C programs "on steroids" leveraging the full reach of the shell and system calls.

 ## Key Takeaways
-Each time you call a system process its execution will overwrite your running process, therefore you'll need to "fork" i.e. reproduce an exact copy of the memory at a point in time and "sacrifice" it for system execution.
+Each time you call a system process its execution will overwrite the running process, therefore you'll need to "fork" i.e. reproduce an exact copy of the memory at a point in time and "sacrifice" it for system execution.
-This compels you also to manage input and output with file descriptors accordingly, piping information in logical and timely ways.
+This compels you also to manage input and output with file descriptors accordingly, piping information in logical and timely ways, as well as handle potential erorrs that may arise and forward exit statuses.
-Personally I also refined usage of exit statuses, error messages and in general use of the three standard file desciptors, really appreciating 2 - STDERR which I greatly underestimated until recently.
-In all a great learning experience also this time, so fasten your seat belts and get ready for some hard thinking.
+In all a great learning experience also this time, so fasten your seat belts and get ready for some hard thinking should you decided to try this kind of project.

 ## Usage mandatory part